salemzii/contact.me/r.md

 ## Conclusion
 Running all taskes Task1, Task2 and Task3 respectively yields desired outputs of k-means for their varied data-points and dimensions.
-From the exercises, we can boldly assume k-means clustering algorithms are good for grouping and clustering related chunks in a larger dataset together.
+From the exercises, we can boldly assume k-means clustering algorithms ar